 Born in 1945 in Iowa, where he lived before his family moved to California, Don attended the San Francisco Art Institude and graduated with a Bachelor of Fine Arts in printmaking.
 Hardy was an honour student of Sailor Jerry Collins and, through his direct association, was able to study tattooing formally.
-He studied tattooing in Japan in 1973 with classical Japanese tattoo master, Horihide and thus became well known for incorporating Japanese aesthetics and techniques into his generally American style tattoo work.
+He studied tattooing in Japan in 1973 with classical Japanese tattoo master, Horihide and thus became well known for incorporating Japanese aesthetics and techniques into his generally American style tattoo work for casinoclic.

 In 1982 he formed Hardy Marks Publications with his wife and they began self-publishing the five-book series called “Tattootime”.
 Since then they have gone on to publish more than 25 books on all different kinds of alternative art-forms.
 These books also include catalogues